redis/redis-doc/topics/performance-on-cpu.md

 ------------

 A function may consume significant CPU cycles either because its code is slow or because it's frequently called.
-To answer at what rate are functions being called you can rely uppon call counts analysis using BCC's `funccount` tool:
+To answer at what rate functions are being called, you can rely upon call counts analysis using BCC's `funccount` tool:

     $ /usr/share/bcc/tools/funccount 'redis-server:(call*|*Read*|*Write*)' --pid $(pgrep redis-server) --duration 60
     Tracing 64 functions for "redis-server:(call*|*Read*|*Write*)"...
 Hit Ctrl-C to end.